sakthivel9963/to-do-list/README.md

 - [x] Add checkbox to the list values
 - [x] On click the value the checked state properties should change
 - [x] Show a line through for the checked value
-- [ ] Remove a value from the list
+- [x] Remove a value from the list

+## Splitin the react project to different components

+- [] Creating new directory structure for the project